Cryoscope: A Cryogenic Infrared Survey Telescope in Antarctica: Technical Description

 \subsection{The camera}

-The baseline detector is HELLSTAR, HgCdTe Extremely Large Layout Sensor Technology for Astrophysics Research, a device developed in the SATIN program by Rochester Institute of Technology (RIT) and Raytheon.
+The baseline detector is a HELLSTAR detector, HgCdTe Extremely Large Layout Sensor Technology for Astrophysics Research, a device developed in the SATIN program by Rochester Institute of Technology (RIT) and Raytheon.
 The detector uses HgCdTe, deposited on silicon, as the light-sensitive layer bump-bonded to a read-out integrated circuit (ROIC) originally developed by Sensor Creations, Inc., now Attollo Engineering.
-Figure~\ref{fig:hellstar_roic} shows images of the ROIC during the functional performance testing program funded by RIT's Center for Detectors.

-The wavelength cutoff is tuned to 2.65\,$\mu$m in order to take advantage of the very low thermal background of the telescope and atmosphere.
+The wavelength cutoff is tuned to 2.65{\um} in order to take advantage of the very low thermal background of the telescope and atmosphere.
 During the development projects leading to the final detector recipe, the team iterated the design across a range of pixel geometries and doping profiles \citep{Hanold2015,Figer2018,Figer2022,Buntic2024}.
-The final design delivers read noise of ~7 e$^-$ in Fowler-16 (25 e$^-$ CDS), QE near 90\% at the peak near 2.4\,$\mu$m, and dark current of 0.04 e$^-$/second/pixel.
+The final design delivers read noise of ~7 e$^-$ in Fowler-16 (25 e$^-$ CDS), QE near 90\% at the peak near 2.4{\um}, and dark current of 0.04 e$^-$/second/pixel.
 These performance values are all better than the requirements for Cryoscope, in part because the application is heavily background-limited.
 Figure~\ref{fig:qe} shows the QE, demonstrating the custom long-wavelength cutoff for Cryoscope.
 This device was also successfully demonstrated on-sky using the 24-inch telescope of the C.E.K.
-Mees Observatory.
-Figure~\ref{fig:M42} shows a K-band image of M42, clearly showing the Trapezium and Becklin–Neugebauer object, along with a chart showing corresponding stars from 2MASS data \citep{Buntic2024}.
+Mees Observatory in Bristol, New York.
+Figure~\ref{fig:M42} shows a color-composite $JHK$-band image of M42, clearly showing the Trapezium and Becklin–Neugebauer object, along with a chart showing corresponding stars from 2MASS data \citep{Buntic2024}.
 Table~\ref{tab:satin_hellstar} gives measured performance for detectors from the SATIN program along with goals for HELLSTAR.

 HELLSTAR has 4Kx6K pixels and could be arranged in a 9x6 mosaic of 54 detectors to create a 36Kx36K, or 1.36 gigapixel, focal plane.
-There are other possible detectors using Raytheon all-digital focal planes, such as the SB500 (4K$\times$4K$\times$18\,$\,\mu$m) and SB586 (4K$\times$4K$\times$10\,$\,\mu$m), the latter of which has been successfully acquired by the DKIST project.
-Teledyne and Leonardo may also bid on large format HgCdTe sensors with 10 $\,\mu$m pixels.
+There are other possible detectors using Raytheon all-digital focal planes, such as the SB500 (4K$\times$4K$\times$18{\um}) and SB586 (4K$\times$4K$\times$10{\um}), the latter of which has been successfully acquired by the DKIST project.